A complete guide to the best Mexican Street Foods

 Mexican tamales vary from region to region and everyone loves a tamale but here in the Yucatan tamales are a rare thing to find as street food.
 They are a labour-intensive dish that you may find at some of the markets in the area and consider yourself lucky if you do find some to buy.
 If you get the chance take a cooking class to learn how to make them.

-In the Yucatan Mayan tamale recipes call for the tamale to be wrapped in a banana leaf, whereas in the rest of Mexico they are wrapped in corn husks.
+In the Yucatan Mayan tamale recipes call for the tamale to be wrapped in a banana leaf, whereas in the rest of Mexico they are wrapped in a corn husk.

 Gordita and sopas